-\textbf{Why is the Center Point?} As a kind of high-level feature point, the center point is capable of locating an individual object.
-A question comes in that how about other high-level feature points.
-To answer this, we choose two other high-level feature points as adopted in \cite{Song_2018_ECCV}, i.e. the top and bottom vertexes.
+\textbf{Why do we use the Center Point?} The center point is capable of locating an individual object.
+A coming question is how about other high-level feature points.
+To answer this, we choose two other high-level feature points adopted in \cite{Song_2018_ECCV}, i.e. the top and bottom vertexes.
 Comparisons are reported in Table. \ref{table:point}.
 It is shown that both the two vertexes can succeed in detection but underperform the center point by approximately 2\%-3\% under IoU=0.5, and the performance gap is even larger under the stricter IoU=0.75.
-This is probably because the center point is advantageous to perceive the full body information and thus is easier for training.
+This is probably because the center point is advantageous to perceive the full body information.

-\textbf{How important is the Scale Prediction?} Scale prediction is another indespensible component for bounding box generation.
-In practice, we merely predict the height for each detected center in accordance to the line annotation in \cite{zhang2018towards,zhang2017citypersons}.
+\textbf{How important is the Scale Prediction?} Scale prediction is another indespensible component of CSP.
+In practice, we merely predict the height for each detected center.
 To demonstrate the generality of CSP, we have also tried to predict Width or Height+Width for comparison.
-For Height+Width, the only difference in network architecture lies in that the scale prediction branch has two channels responsible for the height and width respectively.
+For Height+Width, the only difference lies in that the scale prediction branch has two channels responsible for the height and width respectively.
 It can be observed in Table \ref{table:scale} that Width and Height+Width prediction can also achieve comparable but suboptimal results to Height prediction.
-This result may be attributed to the line annotation adopted in \cite{zhang2018towards,zhang2017citypersons} which provides accurate height information with less noise during training.
-Besides, the ground truth for width is automatically generated by the annotated height information, thus is not able to provide additional information for training.
-With the comparable performance from Height +Width prediction, it makes CSP potentially feasible for other object detection tasks requiring both height and width, which will be demonstrated in the following experiments for face detection.
+This result may be attributed to the line annotation style \cite{zhang2018towards,zhang2017citypersons} which provides accurate Height information, while Width is automatically generated by a fixed aspect ratio and thus is not able to provide additional information for training.
+Anyway, CSP is potentially feasible for other detection tasks requiring both height and width, which will be demonstrated in the following experiments for face detection.